 The Main method is the entry point of a C# Application, typically when an application is started the Main method is the first method that is invoked.

 There can only be one entry point in a C# Program.

 Main method can be declared with or without a

 Parameters are read as zero-indexed command-line arguments.
 Unlike C and C++, the name of the program is not treated as the first command-line argument in the

 args array, but it is the first element of the

 We can now create application stubs with the command

-dotnet build and then change into the directory
+dotnet build and then execute the FizzBuzz.dll in

 dotnet FizzBuzz "Gary" and we should see the following result:

 This works great if you want to pass in additional arguments to a Console application, for instance, we could configure our simple Console application to run as a Linux daemon, by creating what is commonly called systemd user units.